EscapeRoomsCommunity/escape_roomba/README.md

 *Removing the dust bunnies from the Escape Rooms Discord, since 2020.*

-This is an experimental Discord automation to support the Escape Rooms Discord community.
+This is experimental Discord automation to support the Escape Rooms Discord community.

 - [Useful Resources](#useful-resources)